 216 Phonetics (3).
 S. A study of phonetic theories and the use of International Phonetic Alphabet symbols in analyzing, categorizing, and transcribing the sounds of American English.
 The course emphasizes understanding of the processes involved in the production of specific phonemes.
-Ms. P. Goetz.
+P. Goetz.

 217 Principles of Theatre (3).
 F and S. This course studies the theatre through analysis of its artistic principles, genres, and forms.
 This foundational course concentrates on script analysis, major classical and modern theory, and critical methodology.
-Ms. D. Freeberg, Ms. S. Sandberg.
+D. Freeberg, S. Sandberg.

 218 Principles of Acting (3).
-S. An introduction to the art of acting.
+F. An introduction to the art of acting.
 Through readings, discussions, and numerous in-class exercises the students will become acquainted with major acting theories.
 The course is for students interested in theatre-related professions, as well as for students wishing to deepen their understanding of theatre and dramatic literature.
 Prerequisite: CAS 217 or permission of the instructor.
-Ms. D. Freeberg.
+D. Freeberg.

 219 Principles of Production Design (3).
 F. A study of the basic principles, theories, and applications of technical production and design for theatre, television, and film.
 This course builds on principles taught in CAS 217 and includes lectures, lab demonstrations, and contextual readings.
 The course seeks to introduce students to all aspects of the craft including the areas of scenic, property, costume, make-up, and sound and lighting production, while providing constant comparison and contrast between the distinct visual media of theatre, television, and film.
 Prerequisite: CAS 217.
-Mr. D. Leugs.
+D. Leugs.

 220 Calvin Theatre Company (1).
 F and S. Membership in the class is limited and is determined annually by audition/interview.
 The members will be given training in the various practical aspects of the production of drama.
 Students may participate more than one year, but not more than six semester hours may be applied to the minimum requirements for graduation, and no more than three to the major.
 Prerequisite: A GPA of 2.0 or higher.
-Mr. R. Hubbard.
+M. Page.

 230 The Media and the Public (3).
 F and S. The roles of the mass media in society and culture.
-The course emphasizes the changes occurring in the means of communication, the control of media systems, the audiences for media products, and the changes introduced into American life by the press, telegraph, telephone, photograph, cinema, wireless, radio, television, satellites, and computers.
+The course emphasizes the changes occurring in the means of communication, the control of media systems, the audiences for media products, and the changes introduced into American life by the press, telegraph, telephone, photograph, cinema, wire-less, radio, television, satellites, and computers.
 Staff.

 238 Theory and Communication (3).
-S. An examination of the significance and role of theory in understanding the nature of human communication.
-The course focuses on the fundamental elements of communication processes, the assumptions that underlie communication theory, the similarities and differences between theoretical approaches, and the means of evaluating theoretical perspectives-including a Christian critique of communication theories.
+F and S. An examination of the significance and role of theory in understanding the nature of human communication.
+The course focuses on the fundamental elements of communication processes, the assumptions that underlie communication theory, the similarities and differences between theoretical approaches, and the means of evaluating theoretical perspectives, including a Christian critique of communication theories.
 Prerequisite: CAS 140.
-Mr. R. Fortner.
+C. Smit.

 240 Group Communication (3).
-F Small group communication theory and practice.
+S. Small group communication theory and practice.
 Students participate in group projects leading to class presentations.
 Topics include leadership, discussion, roles, consensus, organization, decision-making, leadership, and persuasion.
 Standards for ethical conduct are considered throughout the course.
-Ms. H. Sterk.
+Staff.

 248 Writing for the Media (3).
-F and S. An introduction to the content, styles, and formats of media scripts.
+F. An introduction to the content, styles, and formats of media scripts.
 The course emphasizes the differences in media writing compared with more familiar forms of writing, the role of the script as text in producing media programs, the styles of writing used (journalistic, dramatic, polemical, and emotive), and the technical requirements for scripts used to focus the work of directors, actors, camera, and sound technicians, editors and mixers in creating a media product.
-Writing for Public Relations will be offered both fall and spring.
-Also cross-listed with English 248.
+Writing for Public Relations will be offered in the fall.
+Also listed as English 248.
 Prerequisite: English 101.
-Ms. R. Oosterhoff.
+Staff.